~/blog $ cat ue5-cpp-vs-standard-cpp.md

 UObject* MyObject;

-Manual Memory Management: In standard C++, developers use new and delete for dynamic memory management, along with smart pointers (std::shared_ptr, std::unique_ptr).
-In Unreal, this is typically unnecessary for UObjects, as the engine handles their lifecycle.
+Manual memory management: In standard C++, developers use new and delete for dynamic memory, along with smart pointers (std::shared_ptr, std::unique_ptr).
+In Unreal, this is unnecessary for UObjects — you create them with NewObject (or SpawnActor for actors) and the engine handles their lifecycle.
+Never call delete on a UObject.

 Object Lifecycle